yuzu-emu/yuzu-emu.github.io/site/content/help/quickstart/index.md

 **Step 2:** Tap on `TegraExplorer.bin` in the list of payloads.

-**Step 3:** In the TegraExplorer menu, navigate through the menu using the **VOLUME +** / **VOLUME -** buttons to highlight and select the `FirmwareDump.te` option using the **POWER** button.
+**Step 3:** In the TegraExplorer menu, navigate through the menu using the `Volume` buttons and select the `FirmwareDump.te` script using the `Power` button.

-**Step 4:** Select the `Dump sysmmc` option.
+**Step 4:** Select `Dump sysmmc`.

-**Step 5:** Once the dumping process is finished, the `.nca` files are will be stored in `sd:/tegraexplorer/Firmware/<firmware version>`.
+After TegraExplorer has finished dumping the firmware, the files will be stored in `sd:/tegraexplorer/Firmware/<firmware version>` as a series of `.nca` files.

+- **NOTE:** As of the Switch's system update version `14.1.2`, there should be `232` `.nca` files stored inside the firmware folder.
+Make sure your firmware dump matches up with this count.

-**Step 6:** Press any button to return to the main menu and select the `Reboot to bootloader/update.bin` option.
+**Step 5:** Press any button to return to the main menu and select `Reboot to bootloader/update.bin`.
 You should now be booted back into Hekate.

 ## Dumping Games

-This section will cover the dumping process of a game originally from either as a physical or digital copy, alongside any available game update and DLC files into a file format that yuzu supports.
+This section will cover the dumping process of a game from either as a physical or digital copy, alongside any available game update and DLC files.

 **Step 1:** In the Hekate Home menu, tap on `Launch`.

 **Step 2:** Tap on `CFW - sysMMC`.

-- Your Switch will boot into the Atmosphere Custom Firmware (CFW).
+- Your Switch will now boot into the Atmosphere Custom Firmware (CFW).
 You should see the Atmosphere logo show up instead of the Nintendo logo at boot.
 It is normal that the HOME Menu remains the same and you can double check that you are loaded into CFW by navigating into **System Settings > About**

 **Step 3:** Once your Switch has booted into the HOME Menu, press and hold the **R** button on your controller and launch a game.
 This will launch the Homebrew Menu in `title override mode`.